 The last thing you need to do is to

 TIP> Be very careful when ironing delicate fabrics on the hem.
 There are many layers of fabric and ironing might leave shiny marks that don’t look good.
-To prevent that always iron on the wrong side, especially if the material is delicate.
+To prevent that, always iron on the wrong side, especially if the material is delicate.
+My go-to prop here is this iron shoe that allows for higher iron temperatures even on delicate fabrics.

 Now the hem is ready and it looks exactly the way it used to before we shorten the pants (pics 11 and 12).